 Introduced in November 2011, the Genuine Temporary Entrant (GTE) requirement states that the visa applicant must be able to demonstrate a genuine intention to stay in Australia temporarily for the purpose of study or to accompany a student as a dependent (i.e. spouse or child) or as a guardian.
 The decision-makers at the Depart of Home Affairs will consider the following factors:

 The circumstances in your home country

 The value of your chosen course for your future

 Your immigration history

 Any other relevant matters

 In order to determine whether you are meet the GTE requirement, you may be asked to attend an interview at your nearest Australian embassy or consulate.
 Some applicants will only need to fill in a visa application form.
 You should allow enough time for processing your Visa and the start of your academic program.
 This process can take a long time depending on your country of origin.

 Completing an Australian student visa application form

-Australian student visas were previously categorized in different types depending on the study level, but on 1 July 2016 this was simplified so now all international students apply for the Student Visa (Subclass 500), which you must apply for online.
+Australian student visas were previously categorised in different types depending on the study level, but on 1 July 2016, this was simplified so now all international students apply for the Student Visa (Subclass 500), which you must apply for online.
 The changes also mean that students are no longer assigned an immigration risk assessment level, as the same framework applies to all students.

 Before applying for a visa, you will need to obtain a Confirmation of Enrolment (COE) or a Letter of Offer confirming that you have been accepted into a course registered under the Commonwealth Register of Institutions of Courses (CRICOS).
 The COE will be in the form of an online code that you will need to enter into the appropriate section in the online visa application.
 You may also need to pay a deposit towards your tuition fees.